-FirstCommand NFS-50/100 and FireVoice NFV-25/50ZS are single channel and can play one message.
-Message priority is determined by the message number: lower-numbered messages have the higher priority (that is, Message 2 has a higher priority than Message 3).
+FirstCommand NFC-50/100 and FireVoice (NFV-25/50ZS) are single channel and can play one message.
+Message priority is determined by the message number: lower-numbered messages have the higher priorities (that is, Message 2 has a higher priority than Message 3).
 Message 0 (OFF) has the lowest priority.

-To use ACS for controlling the FirstCommand/FireVoice, install by programming Annunciator A1 as Group M through panel or VeriFire Tools programming.
-Refer to the FireVoice manual to properly configure the FACP.
+To use ACS for controlling the FirstCommand and FireVoice, install by programming Annunciator A1 as Group M through panel or VeriFire Tools programming.
+Refer to the First Command or FireVoice manual to properly configure the FACP.